-In the wake of the phone hacking scandal, the role and ownership of the media has come under examination more than ever before.
+In the wake of scandals from ‘Phone Hacking’ to ‘Fake News’, the role and ownership of the media has come under examination more than ever before.
 The media can be used to infringe freedoms and protect the powerful.
 However, as the events in Egypt showed, modern media such as Facebook and Twitter can be used to bring down dictatorships.
 Media Studies looks at the mass media as a commercial industry, who runs it, how it is funded, how it targets specific audiences and the techniques or languages that it uses to appeal to them.
 If you like to understand the modern world and the way it is changing, Media Studies may be for you.

-• The different components of media products; what we see/hear and how it is presented across the various platforms of broadcasting, print and e-media
+• The 'language' of media products; what we see, hear, and how it is presented across the various media platforms

-The study of Media is useful in a wide range of careers such as television, journalism, arts administration, public service, teaching and charities.
+The study of Media is far reaching with skills that complement many careers such as television, journalism, arts administration, marketing, teaching and private sector or charities.